awsdocs/aws-cli-user-guide/doc_source/cli-usage-skeleton.md

    In this example, we leave the `DryRun` parameter set to `true` to use the Amazon EC2 dry run feature\.
 This feature lets you safely test the command without actually creating or modifying any resources\.

 1. Fill in the remaining values with values appropriate for your scenario\.
-In this example, we provide the instance type, key name, security group and identifier of the Amazon Machine Image \(AMI\) to use\.
+In this example, we provide the instance type, key name, security group, and identifier of the Amazon Machine Image \(AMI\) to use\.
 This example assumes the default AWS Region\.
 The AMI `ami-dfc39aef` is a 64\-bit Amazon Linux image hosted in the `us-west-2` Region\.
 If you use a different Region, you must [find the correct AMI ID to use](http://aws.amazon.com/amazon-linux-ami/)\.

 ------
 #### [ JSON ]